 - Store clean furniture.
-Make sure there are no traces of food that can attract pests to cause damage to stored furniture.
+Make sure there are no traces of food that can attract pests to cause damage to stored furniture and other goods.

 Packing Dishes and Glassware

 - Individually pack breakables.
-Protect delicate items by wrapping each of them with a packing paper.
-Newspaper will do if storage will be brief; to maintain quality and prevent staining, use packing paper or bubble wrap for really pricey items.
+Protect delicate items by wrapping each with packing paper.
+Newspaper will do if storage will be brief; to maintain quality and prevent staining, use packing paper or bubble wrap for more expensive items.

-- Cushion the base, top and fill any gap.
-Put in a layer of packing material – flat-pack carton or bubble wrap – at the bottom and top of boxes with fragile items.
-Make sure that gaps are filled with packing materials so they will not move and crumble to pieces with the slightest movement.
+- Cushion the base, top and fill any gaps.
+Put in a layer of packing material – flat-pack carton or bubble wrap – at the bottom and top of boxes containing fragile items.
+Make sure that gaps are filled with packing materials so they will not move or break with the slightest movement.

-- Don’t forget the label and the itemized list of content.
-With so much possible content, make sure recovering items will not cost you significant time and effort.
+- Don’t forget to label and keep an itemised list of content.
+Make sure recovering items will not cost you significant time and effort.

 Wrapping Flat Items: Paintings, Mirrors, Windows, and Screens

 - Wrap them up with packing material.
-These are best protected with individual packing using protective packing materials such flat pack cartons, bubble wraps and packing paper.
+These are best protected with individual packing using protective packing materials such as flat-pack cartons, bubble wrap and/or packing paper.

 - Keep them upright.
-Store them against walls for support and keep them standing on their edges to be in an upright position.
+Store them against walls for support and keep them standing on their edges so they are in an upright position.

 Packing and Storing Sensitive Electrical Equipment: Televisions, Computers, etc.

 - Handle with care.
-These are sensitive and pricey equipment that must be handled with care.
-Make sure that the entire thing is wrapped with the bubble wrap.
+These are sensitive and expensive equipment that must be handled with care.
+Make sure that the entire thing is wrapped with bubble wrap.